DejanDespot/rockit/README.md

 # Rockit Web Audio Player
+* The project can be previewed at : [http:www.dejandespot.com].

 # Installation Guide
 * Install Node and NPM on your machine if not already present.